Let’s Look at Getting Story Ideas

 Getting Story Ideas: Takeaways

-If all else fails, you can look at writing prompts and those are perfectly fine.
+If all else fails, you can try getting story ideas by looking at writing prompts.
+Those are perfectly fine.
 But to make your own kinds of prompts, consider what you would be doing if you had to be the one coming up with the prompts.